Get Things Done

 It is easy to become distracted throughout the day and try to get multiple things done simultaneously.

 People who try to multi-task are only skimming over the surface and not focusing on how to finish one job at a time.
 What happens more often than not, specific jobs never get completed.

 Instead of working on multiple jobs, focus on one task, complete the task, and then move on to the next.
 Focusing on one thing at a time will allow you to put your best effort into the job and save time in the end.

-If you want to be more productive, you must schedule time throughout the week to learn new things that relate to your art business.
+To be more productive, you must schedule time throughout the week to learn new things related to your art business.

 Online marketing is constantly changing.
 Facebook marketing is a great example.
-When artists first started to share their artwork on Facebook, many people would see the post.
+When artists started sharing their artwork on Facebook, many people would see the post.
 Facebook made a change and introduced business pages to promote their services.
 At first, posts from business pages would be displayed on fan’s newsfeeds.
 Today only 2% of the fans will see posts from business pages unless they choose to pay for a post to be boosted.

 There is a wealth of knowledge right at your fingertips.
 Investing some time to keep up on what’s happening with online marketing will help you be more productive.

 Creativelive offers many online business video courses for creative businesses.

 Keeping your art supplies organized will save you money because you will not be purchasing items you already have, but it will also save you time because you will not have to stop what you’re doing to run out to a store.
 After all, you ran out of supplies.